Also called low T, it is a term used by doctors to describe an abnormal hormone testosterone level.

 On the other hand, tertiary low T or tertiary hypogonadism is related to the regulation of testosterone in the hypothalamus (a gland of the brain that regulates the pituitary gland and other glands).

-Most causes of secondary and tertiary low T are the same for the pituitary and hypothalamus; Furthermore, the causes can affect both at the same time.
+Most causes of secondary and tertiary low T are the same for the pituitary and hypothalamus; Furthermore, the reasons can affect both simultaneously.

 The causes of low and secondary – secondary and tertiary include:

-- Tumors associated with the pituitary or hypothalamus.
+- Tumors are associated with the pituitary or hypothalamus.